Early bird registration is open and closes May 2025. Register now

 Loading your presentation

-All speakers are required to pre-load their presentations at the speakers preparation room at least 3 hours prior to their session commencing
+All speakers are required to pre-load their presentations at the speaker preparation room at least 3 hours prior to their session commencing.

 It will not be possible to use your own laptop or USB for your presentation.